Lameck1/pesasense/README.md

 Credits go to the following for providing guides on Ruby on Rails
   - [**Rails Guides**](https://guides.rubyonrails.org)

-Credits also to Microver for task and project design provision.
+Credits also to Microverse for task and project design provision.

 ## Show your support